 Those on Premium Assistance and with an active Medical Services Plan are entitled to 10 visits per year.
-A user fee of $25 ($35 with Boyd Glyn-Williams, who combines acupuncture with physiotherapy) per visit is payable at the time of the visit.
-Patients with active ICBC coverage pay a $35 fee at the time of each visit.
-Patients with active WCB coverage are entitled to 8 weeks of physiotherapy.
-There are no user fees.
-Registered First Nations’ members are charged a $25 user fee ($35 with Boyd) each visit.
-The private fee is $85 for the first session and $80 for each consecutive one.
+A user fee is charged at the cost of a private visit less $23 collected from MSP.
+Patients with active ICBC coverage pay a $10 fee at the time of each visit.
+Registered First Nations’ members are charged a fee for a private visit, less $23 collected from MSP for the ten annual visits.
+The private fee is $105 for the first session and $100 for each consecutive one.
 The length of the session varies depending on the complexity of the problem being treated, the number of necessary modalities, and the duration of educational sessions specific to the injury.
 Please note that in most cases treatments rendered at this Clinic exceed the standard clinical time.

 Massage Therapy helps to rehabilitate physical injuries and improve health by acting directly upon the muscular, nervous and circulatory systems.
 It prevents or lessens some physical problems, whether they are a result of injury, disease, repetitive strain, long periods of inactivity or other causes.
 Massage Therapy positively affects circulation, pain perception, muscular and nervous systems, psychological state and respiratory function, thus enabling people to remain active.